arp242/arp242.net/_posts/2018-12-22-autoreply.markdown

 ---------------------------------------------

 Even when following all of the above advice you may still encounter an email program that will slip through.
-This can very dangerous, as email systems that simply `IF email THEN send_email` have the potential to cause infinite email loops.
+This can very dangerous as email systems that simply `IF email THEN send_email` have the potential to cause infinite email loops.

-For this reason I recommend keeping track of which emails you've sent an autoreply to and rate limiting this to at most *n* emails in *n* minutes.
+For this reason I recommend keeping track of which emails you've sent an autoreply to and rate limiting this to at most *n* emails in *n* minutes per email address.
 This will break the back-and-forth chain.

 We use one email per five minutes, but something less strict will probably also work well.